News style: Feature style

 News stories are not the only type of material that appear in newspapers and magazines.
 Longer articles, such as magazine cover articles and the pieces that lead the inside sections of a newspaper, are known as features.
-Feature stories differ from straight news in several ways.
+Feature articles differ from straight news in several ways.
 Foremost is the absence of a straight-news lead, most of the time.
 Instead of offering the essence of a story up front, feature writers may attempt to lure readers in.

 While straight news stories always stay in third person point of view, it is common for a feature article to slip into first person.
 The journalist often details interactions with interview subjects, making the piece more personal.
 A feature's first paragraphs often relate an intriguing moment or event, as in an "anecdotal lead".
 From the particulars of a person or episode, its view quickly broadens to generalities about the story's subject.

 The section that signals what a feature is about is called the nut graph or billboard.
 Billboards appear as the third or fourth paragraph from the top, and may be up to two paragraphs long.
 Unlike a lead, a billboard rarely gives everything away.
 It reflects the fact that feature writers aim to hold their readers' attention to the end, which requires engendering curiosity and offering a "payoff."
 Feature paragraphs tend to be longer than those of news stories, with smoother transitions between them.
 Feature writers use the active-verb construction and concrete explanations of straight news but often put more personality in their prose.

-Feature stories often close with a "kicker" rather than simply petering out.
+Feature articles often close with a "kicker" rather than simply petering out.